eikehmueller/ma32070/generalinformation/Setup.md

 # Setup
 Please read through the following instructions carefully and install the necessary software on your computer.
 If you run into difficulties, please follow the guidance in the "Troubleshooting" section at the end of this document.

+*&#169; Eike Mueller, University of Bath 2025.
+These notes are copyright of Eike Mueller, University of Bath.
+They are provided exclusively for educational purposes at the University and are to be downloaded or copied for your private study only.
+Further distribution, e.g. by upload to external repositories, is prohibited.*

+*html generated with [pandoc](https://pandoc.org/) using [easy-pandoc-templates](https://github.com/ryangrose/easy-pandoc-templates) under the [GPL-3.0.1 license](https://github.com/ryangrose/easy-pandoc-templates?tab=GPL-3.0-1-ov-file#readme)*

 ## General setup

 ### Using the command line